KingWaffleIII/kommander/README.md

 > `-a`: the port that the SSH gateway server should run on.

+> `-s`: whether or not to enable silent mode.
+This will disable all requests for input.
+> Anything that isn't `yes` will be treated as `no`.

 ## Menshen

 **Menshen is the underlying server that powers Kommander.
 It is the service that acts as a gateway (hence the name 'Menshen', after the Chinese divine guardians of doors and gates) between the user and the remote server.**